 Lugging around extra lenses can be a chore, especially when you’re travelling.
 A ‘superzoom’ lens stretches all the way from useful wide-angle coverage to super-telephoto reach, without the need to change lenses.
 This superzoom from Sigma gives a mighty ‘effective’ range of 28-460mm on Pentax APS-C bodies, yet is slightly lighter than Pentax’s 16-50mm standard zoom.
 Quality glass includes four top-grade FLD (‘Fluorite’ Low Dispersion) elements along with one SLD (Special Low Dispersion) element.
 The ultrasonic autofocus system is based on a motor, drive shaft and gearwheels, rather than being a ring-type design.
 This reduces size and weight but, typical of the breed, the focus ring rotates during autofocus.
 Superzoom lenses are somewhat notorious for comprising image quality but this Sigma retains very good sharpness throughout almost all of its zoom range, only dropping off a little at the long end.

-There are prime and zoom lenses that claim to have ‘macro’ capability, but only offer a maximum magnification ratio of 0.5x or less.
 For revealing the finest levels of detail, you can’t beat a ‘true macro’ lens that delivers 1.0x or 1:1 magnification at its shortest focus distance.
 This replicates a small object at full life size on the image sensor.
 When shooting with an APS-C format body, the 1.5x crop factor further boosts the magnifying effect.
 Although 1.0x magnification might not sound much of a big deal, it enables an incredible degree of enlargement when viewing the resulting images on screen or in print.
 In the weird world of macro photography, tiny bugs can take on the appearance of alien invaders.